mariaelisaaraya/GoLazyStellar/README.md

 ### ✅ Track 3 — Code for a Cause

-- The contract **transparently and traceably** manages the distribution of XLM to winners.
+- The contract **transparently and traceably** manages the distribution of USDC to winners.
 - Ideal for NGOs, cooperatives, and social movements seeking decentralized mechanisms to distribute funds, reward achievements, or activate collective participation.

 ---